Dushanbe - When to Visit

 Footwear

-Waterproof walking shoes or boots that can handle wet conditions
+sturdy walking shoes that handle wet paths

 Accessories